 The result is an excellent sounding line of monitors that is sure to show you exactly when the mix sounds like.

-The HEDD Type20 Mk 2 (link to check the price at B&H Photo/Video) is HEDD’s near/midfield speaker in its line of studio monitor.
-This versatile model is a 3-way speaker that includes HEDD’s very own 5″ and 7″ woofers; air motion transformer tweeter, and ICEpower amplification.
+The HEDD Type20 Mk 2 (link to check the price at B&H Photo/Video) is HEDD’s near/midfield speaker in its line of studio monitors.
+This versatile model is a 3-way speaker that includes HEDD’s very own 5″ and 7″ woofers, air motion transformer tweeter, and ICEpower amplification.
 The result is a flexible but steady-sounding monitor for small and medium-sized studios alike.

 Heinz Electrodynamic Designs was founded in 2015 by Klaus Heinz (who also founded ADAM Audio) and his son, Dr. Frederik Knop.
 The company is headquartered in Berlin, Germany.